Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 In which categories can one apply?

+The award categories of the German Jazz Prize are divided into submission categories and curated categories.
+In an extensive reform for the fourth edition of the German Jazz Prize, the categories have now been consolidated to a total of 22.
+The first three editions had 31 categories.
 The eight submission categories are open to the public, while in the other curated categories the proposals for potential prize winners are made solely by the expert jury and the main jury.
-Prize categories 11-16 and 19, 20 are so-called submission categories, for which music makers who meet the formal regulations and selection criteria can apply independently.
+Prize categories 11-16 and 19, 20 are so-called submission categories, for which musicians, journalists and festival makers who meet the formal regulations and selection criteria can apply independently.
 Applications can be submitted by artists, producers, managers, promoters, employees of labels, publishers and broadcasters as well as journalists and festival organizers.
-The submission deadline is November 30, 2023, 23:59 (CET).
-Further information on the submission categories and their application requirements can be found in the programme description as well as in the graphic overview of the categories.
+The submission deadline for the German Jazz Prize 2025 is November 30, 2024, 23:59 (CET).
+Further information on the submission categories and their application requirements can be found in the program description as well as in the graphic overview of the categories.

 Which submission categories relate to the achievements of German artists and performers?